hacks-guide/Guide_Vita/docs/downgrading-firmware-(3.60).md

 #### Section IV - Downgrading

 1. Launch the modoru application
-1. Press (Cross) to confirm the downgrade to firmware version 3.60
+1. Press <Btn btn="confirm" /> to confirm the downgrade to firmware version 3.60
     + If you are given the message "Error you cannot go lower than your factory firmware.", you will be unable to downgrade to firmware version 3.60
     + If you are currently on firmware version 3.65, proceed to [Installing Ensō (3.65)](installing-enso-(3.65))
     + If you are currently on a firmware version above 3.65 and the listed "Factory firmware" is 3.65 or lower, proceed to [Downgrading Firmware (3.65)](downgrading-firmware-(3.65))
     + If you are currently on a firmware version above 3.65 and the listed "Factory firmware" is greater than 3.65, proceed to [Configuring h-encore](configuring-h-encore)
     + If you are currently on a firmware above 3.69 and the listed "Factory firmware" is greater than 3.68, proceed to [Finalizing Setup](finalizing-setup)
-1. Press (Cross) to accept the terms and conditions
+1. Press <Btn btn="confirm" /> to accept the terms and conditions
 1. Your device will begin the downgrade process
 1. Wait until the process is completed, your device will reboot automatically